 It's our aim to get you into perfectly fitting lingerie first time around.
 It would make life a lot easier wouldn't it?
 Luckily most of our lingerie is made from stretchy powermesh which makes it easy to fit.
 If you are looking at an item which cinches your waist (like our Waist Cinchers or Waspies) you will need to grab a tape measure and check your waist measurement as it needs to fit perfectly to cinch your waist, but with everything else fit is pretty easy.
-If, after reading the notes below, you're still unsure, grab a tape measure and talk to us on 'live chat' (on the Contact Us page) so we can quickly resolve any queries before you place your order.
+If, after reading the notes below, you're still unsure, grab a tape measure and talk to us on 'live chat' so we can quickly resolve any queries before you place your order.
 Don't worry if you don't have a tape measure, simply email Robyn your name and address and she'll pop one in the post for you (email@example.com).

 'Highly recommend dropping the team an email for help with fit, the response was fast and the advice sound.' - Duckie